-Human trafficking has been identified in all 50 U.S. states.1 The majority of the time, this crime isn’t being carried out by strangers or wanted criminals kidnapping individuals — that’s only the case approximately 10% of the time.
+Human trafficking has been identified in all 50 U.S. states and around the world.1 The majority of the time, this crime isn’t being carried out by strangers or wanted criminals kidnapping individuals — that’s only the case approximately 10% of the time.
 It’s happening at the hands of people in our communities that we know and interact with daily.
 And in as many as half of trafficking cases involving children, it’s perpetrated by family members.

 What is familial trafficking?

-According to Kelly Dore—survivor of familial trafficking, Director of the National Human Trafficking Survivor Coalition, and Legislative Liaison for United Against Slavery—familial trafficking is the abuse or exploitation of a victim at the hands of someone they know.3 Familial sex trafficking, specifically, involves traffickers (who sell victims for profit) giving offenders sexual access to victims or pornography in exchange for drugs, money, or something else of value (Familial Sex Trafficking of Minors by Sprang, Ginny, and Jennifer Cole).
+According to Kelly Dore — a survivor of familial trafficking, Director of the National Human Trafficking Survivor Coalition, and Legislative Liaison for United Against Slavery—familial trafficking is the abuse or exploitation of a victim at the hands of someone they know.2 Familial sex trafficking, specifically, involves traffickers (who sell victims for profit) giving offenders sexual access to victims or pornography in exchange for drugs, money, or something else of value (Familial Sex Trafficking of Minors by Sprang, Ginny, and Jennifer Cole).
 Kids are the prime targets of this heinous crime, and their perpetrators are often right in front of us, hiding in plain sight.

 How does it differ from child sexual abuse?

 Who are the victims of familial trafficking?